joshtronic/tilde/README.md

 dotmoney
 ========

-You're so money and you don't even know it.
+This dotfiles package manager is so awesome that it doesn't even make cents.